Islandora-Collaboration-Group/ISLE/docs/install/install-troubleshooting.md

 **Are you migrating an existing Islandora site that has greater than one million objects?**

-This is a power user setting and is an incredibly rare sitation, so do this step only if you have an akubra level 2 or greater.
+This is a power user setting and is an incredibly rare situation, so do this step only if you have an akubra level 2 or greater.

 While this will depend on your pre-existing Production system, it is important to double-check this.
 If you have a larger hash size than the default ISLE system (##), and don't follow the settings below, ISLE may not function properly when your data has been migrated.
 (Note: even though it looks like a placeholder, the actual syntax value is actually `##`.)